Techno-coder/example_os/README.md

 # example_os
-A heavily commented OS in Rust for learning purposes (In progress)
+A heavily commented OS in Rust for reference purposes (documentation in progress).

 This OS is a hard fork of my private OS that I'm also working on.
+No more features will be added to this OS as it is for reference purposes only.
 Huge thanks to [Phill-opp](https://os.phil-opp.com) and the [OSDev wiki](https://wiki.osdev.org)

 ## Features